dsc-courses/dsc-courses.github.io/index.md

 With any questions with this site, feel free to email rampure@ucsd.edu.

-> **Note**
-> This is **not** intended to be used as a list of all courses that HDSI offers, and the information here may be out of date.
+> ⚠️ **Note**: This is **not** intended to be used as a list of all courses that HDSI offers, and the information here may be out of date.
 For official information about all of our course offerings, please refer to the [Undergraduate](https://datascience.ucsd.edu/current-students/course-descriptions-and-prerequisites/) and [Graduate](https://datascience.ucsd.edu/graduate/) program pages on the official HDSI website.

 ### Table of Contents